VIBE2051/RPI-CM5-Carrier-Board/README.md

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository and submit a pull request for any improvements or fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-**Contact**: For support or inquiries, please contact [your email/organization].